 What Is Chapter 7 Bankruptcy?

 Chapter 7 is the most common type of consumer bankruptcy filed in the United States each year.
 It is also the simplest and fastest.
 In just 3-6 months, the bankruptcy court can permanently discharge the filer’s unsecured debts, which means the filer is no longer required to pay them, and creditors must stop all collection attempts.

 Benefits of Chapter 7

 Bankruptcy typically discharges medical debt, credit card debt, utility bills, payday loans, and other forms of unsecured debt.

-Like all other types of bankruptcy, Chapter 7 also triggers the automatic stay, which stops the following collection attempts for the duration of your case:
+Chapter 7 also triggers the automatic stay, which stops the following collection attempts for the duration of your case:

 How Does Chapter 7 Bankruptcy Effect Your Property?

 The reason many people believe they’ll lose everything they own if they file Chapter 7 is because of a process called liquidation.
 Before granting a debt discharge under Chapter 7, the court will require the bankruptcy trustee to liquidate (sell) the filer’s nonexempt assets to repay creditors.
 Whatever unsecured debt remains after that process will be discharged.